ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4/M4_V6/readme.md

 ### Load/Unload filaments
 #### :warning: ATTENTION PLEASE!
 You need load 4 filament to the hot end even you print one color 3d model, DONOT leave any channel empty before printing.
+#### :warning: ATTENTION PLEASE!
+"Quickly Load" menu only can be used when loading the filament from extruder to hot end, once the filament entered the hot end, use "Slowly Load" menu but not "Quickly Load".
 - **Load filament to the hotend:**
 [:clapper:video tutorial](https://youtu.be/-47yB95uIxI).
   - Cut the front of the filament with diagonal pliers before loading it to the extruder and hot end.